Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 INTRODUCTION

-From the early age every day, at home, in kindergarten and at school, coming from a walk and after the toilet, after games and before eating, I hear the same thing: “Don't forget to wash your hands!”.
+From the very early age Every day, at home, in kindergarten and at school, coming from a walk and after using the toilet, after playing and before eating, I hear the same thing: “Don’t forget to wash your hands!”
 And so I thought: “Why wash them so often?
-Are they really clean?"
-I asked my mother: “Why do you need to wash your hands?”.
-Mom answered: “On the hands, as well as on all surrounding objects, there are many microbes that, if they get into the mouth with food, can cause illness.”
-I looked closely at my hands, but I did not see any germs.
+They’re already clean, aren’t they?”
+I asked my mother: “Why do you need to wash your hands?”
+Mom replied: “The hands, like all surrounding objects, contain many microbes that, if they get into the mouth with food, can cause illness.”
+I looked carefully at my hands, but I didn’t see any germs.
 And my mother said that microbes are very small and cannot be seen without special magnifying devices.
 Then I armed myself with a magnifying glass and began to look at everything that surrounded me.
-But I still didn't see any microbes.
-My mother explained to me that microbes are so small that they can only be seen under a microscope.
+But I still didn’t see any microbes.
+My mother explained to me that germs are so small that they can only be seen under a microscope.
 We have microscopes at school, but you can't take them home and look for germs.
 And then I decided to make my own microscope.

 Project objectives:

-2. Find out what microscopes consist of and what they can be.
+2. Find out what microscopes are made of and what they can be.

-3. Try to build your own microscope and test it.
+3. Try to create your own microscope and test it.

-My hypothesis : you can create a microscope with your own hands at home from a drop of water and improvised means.
+My hypothesis : you can create a microscope with your own hands at home from a drop of water and available materials.

 Main part

-Microscope (from Greek - small and look) - an optical device for obtaining enlarged images of objects invisible to the naked eye.
+Microscope (from Greek - small and I look) - an optical device for obtaining magnified images of objects invisible to the naked eye.

-It's fun to look at something through a microscope.
-No worse computer games and maybe even better.
-But who invented this miracle - a microscope?
+It's a fascinating activity to look at something through a microscope.
+No worse computer games, and maybe even better.
+But who invented this miracle - the microscope?

-Three hundred and fifty years ago, a spectacle master lived in the Dutch city of Middelburg.
-He patiently polished glasses, made glasses and sold them to anyone who needed it.
+In the Dutch city of Middelburg there lived a spectacle master three hundred and fifty years ago.
+He patiently polished glass, made glasses and sold them to everyone who needed it.
 He had two children - two boys.
-They were very fond of climbing into their father's workshop and playing with his instruments and glasses, although this was forbidden to them.
-And then one day, when the father went away somewhere, the guys made their way, as usual, to his workbench - is there anything new that you can have fun with?
-Glasses prepared for glasses lay on the table, and in the corner lay a short copper tube: from it the master was going to cut out rings - a frame for glasses.
+They loved to climb into their father’s workshop and play with his tools and glass, although this was forbidden to them.
+And then one day, when their father was away somewhere, the guys made their way to his workbench as usual - is there anything new that they can have fun with?
+On the table lay glasses prepared for glasses, and in the corner lay a short copper tube: from it the master was going to cut rings - frames for glasses.
 The guys squeezed into the ends of the tube spectacle glass.
-The older boy put a tube to his eye and looked at the page of an open book that was lying on the table here.
+The older boy put the pipe to his eye and looked at the page of the open book that lay right there on the table.
 To his surprise, the letters became huge.
-The younger looked into the phone and shouted, amazed: he saw a comma, but what a comma - it looked like a fat worm!
-The guys aimed the tube at the glass dust left after the glass was polished.
+The younger one looked into the receiver and screamed, amazed: he saw a comma, but what a comma - it looked like a thick worm!
+The guys pointed the tube at the glass dust left after polishing the glass.
 And they saw not dust, but a bunch of glass grains.
-The tube turned out to be downright magical: it greatly enlarged all objects.
-The children told their father about their discovery.
-He did not even scold them: he was so surprised by the extraordinary property of the pipe.
+The tube turned out to be downright magical: it greatly magnified all objects.
+The boys told their father about their discovery.
+He didn’t even scold them: he was so surprised by the extraordinary properties of the pipe.
 He tried to make another tube with the same glasses, long and extendable.
-The new tube increased even better.
+The new tube increased the magnification even better.
 This was the first microscope.
 His

-accidentally invented in 1590 by the spectacle master Zakharia Jansen, or rather, his children.
+accidentally invented in 1590 by the spectacle maker Zacharias Jansen, or rather, by his children.

-In 1697, the Great Embassy left Moscow from Moscow, which included our Tsar Peter the Great.
-In Holland, he heard that "a certain Dutchman Leeuwenhoek", who lives in the city of Delft, makes amazing devices at home.
-With their help, he discovered thousands of animals, more wonderful than the most outlandish overseas animals.
-And these small animals "nest" in the water, in the air and even in the human mouth.
-Knowing the king's curiosity, it is not difficult to guess that Peter immediately went to visit.
-The devices that the king saw were the so-called simple microscopes (it was a magnifier with high magnification).
-However, Leeuwenhoek managed to achieve a magnification of 300 times, and this exceeded the capabilities of the best compound microscopes of the 17th century, which had both an objective and an eyepiece.
+In 1697, the Great Embassy, which included our Tsar Peter the Great, left Moscow abroad.
+In Holland, he heard that “a certain Dutchman Leeuwenhoek,” living in the city of Delft, was making amazing devices at home.
+With their help, he discovered thousands of little animals, more wonderful than the most outlandish overseas animals.
+And these little animals “nest” in water, in the air and even in a person’s mouth.
+Knowing the king’s curiosity, it is not difficult to guess that Peter immediately went to visit.
+The devices that the king saw were so-called simple microscopes (it was a magnifying glass with high magnification).
+However, Leeuwenhoek managed to achieve a magnification of 300 times, and this exceeded the capabilities of the best compound microscopes of the 17th century, which had both a lens and an eyepiece.

-For a long time, the secret of "flea glass", as Leeuwenhoek's device was dismissively called by envious contemporaries, could not be revealed.
+For a long time, the secret of “flea glass,” as Leeuwenhoek’s device was disparagingly called by envious contemporaries, could not be revealed.
 How could

-it turns out that in the 17th century a scientist created devices that, according to some characteristics, are close to devices of the early 20th century?
+it turns out that in the 17th century a scientist created devices that were close in some characteristics to the devices of the early 20th century?
 After all, with the technology of that time it was impossible to make a microscope.
 Leeuwenhoek himself did not reveal his secret to anyone.
-The secret of "flea glass" was revealed only after 315 years, at the Novosibirsk State Medical Institute at the Department of General Biology and Fundamentals of Genetics.
-The secret had to be very simple, because Leeuwenhoek for short term managed to make many copies of his single-lens microscopes.
-Maybe he never polished magnifying lenses?
+The secret of the “flea glass” was revealed only 315 years later, at the Novosibirsk State Medical Institute at the Department of General Biology and Fundamentals of Genetics.
+The secret had to be very simple, because Leeuwenhoek short term managed to produce many copies of his single-lens microscopes.
+Maybe he didn’t polish his magnifying lenses at all?
 Yes, fire did it for him!
-If you take a glass thread and place it in the flame of a burner, a ball will appear at the end of the thread - it was Leeuwenhoek who served as a lens.
-The smaller the ball was, the greater the increase could be achieved ...
+If you take a glass thread and place it in the flame of a burner, a ball will appear at the end of the thread - it was this that served as Leeuwenhoek’s lens.
+The smaller the ball, the greater the magnification that was achieved...

-In 1697, Peter the Great spent about two hours at Leeuwenhoek - and looked and looked.
-And already in 1716, during his second trip abroad, the emperor purchased the first microscopes for the Kunstkamera.
-So a wonderful device appeared in Russia.
+Peter the Great spent about two hours in 1697 at Levenguk - and kept looking and looking.
+And already in 1716, during his second trip abroad, the emperor acquired the first microscopes for the Kunstkamera.
+This is how a wonderful device appeared in Russia.

-A microscope can be called an instrument that reveals secrets.
-Microscopes looked different in different years, but every year they became more and more complex, and they began to have many details.
+A microscope can be called a device that reveals secrets.
+Microscopes looked different over the years, but every year they became more and more complex, and they began to have many details.

 This is what Jansen's first microscope looked like:

-The first large compound microscope was made by the English physicist Robert Hooke in the 17th century.
+The first large compound microscope was made by English physicist Robert Hooke in the 17th century.

 This is what microscopes looked like in the 18th century.
 There were many travelers in the 18th century.
 And they needed to have a travel microscope that would fit in a bag or jacket pocket.
-In the first half of the XVIII century. wide use received the so-called "hand" or "pocket" microscope, designed by the English optician J. Wilson.
-This is how they looked:
+In the first half of the 18th century. widespread received the so-called “hand-held” or “pocket” microscope, designed by the English optician J. Wilson.
+This is what they looked like:

 All microscopes consist of the following parts: